Plan 9 from Outer Space: Reception

+Accidental notoriety

-Plan 9 from Outer Space gained notoriety through the Medveds' book because of its multiple continuity problems.
+Plan 9 from Outer Space gained notoriety through the Medveds' book because of its multiple continuity problems and apparently ridiculous inclusion of props not meant to be seen.

+Plan 9 was photographed in the 1.85:1 widescreen ratio, which by 1957 had become the common theatrical format alongside CinemaScope.
+Wood composed his shots so that the performers were always within the widescreen frame, but anything outside the frame—random props, boom microphones, edges of sets—would be cropped off the screen in projection.
+However, when the film was first shown on television and later home video, the 1.33:1 full-frame image revealed all the stray matter at the top and bottom of the frame that Wood took pains to hide.
+This gave viewers the false impression that Wood was hilariously inept in framing his shots.

 During the first aircraft cockpit scene, the first officer is reading from a script in his lap, and a flash of light from a flying saucer reveals the boom microphone's shadow.
-The microphone and flight officer's script are not visible in the original theatrical release, as they do not fit the frame for its original 1.85:1 projected aspect ratio.
-These mistakes are noticeable only in the film's open matte video transfers.
+The microphone and the script were not visible in the original theatrical release, which cropped off anything outside the widescreen frame.
+These mistakes are noticeable only in the Plan 9 full-frame film prints, TV releases, and video transfers.

+Another problem arose when Wood incorporated stock footage in full-frame 1.33:1 (including his own footage of Lugosi), which becomes overly cropped when shown in widescreen.
+Turner Classic Movies has since presented a high-definition transfer of the film in the original 1.85:1 ratio.
+The stock footage shots in this version have been slightly adjusted to better fit the frame.

+Reflection

+Lyle Talbot defended Ed Wood in later years: "Eddie was serious about his movie.
+He wanted to keep making them and he wanted to improve.
+And that's why I don't think you can ridicule the poor little guy."

 Lead actor Gregory Walcott, who admired Ed Wood's tenacity in his projects, still had some bad opinions of Plan 9.
 He said years later, "Ed had poor taste and was undisciplined.
 If he had ten million dollars, [Plan 9] would still have been a piece of tasteless shit.
 I liked Ed Wood but I could discern no genius there.
-His main concern was making his next film....
+His main concern was making his next film.
 It looked like they shot the thing in a kitchen....worst film of all time.
 Thirty years later, it's come back to haunt me."

 Vampira years later recalled: "I didn't have a decent costume for Plan 9.
 What I wore was old, worn out.
 It looks like I had a hole in the crotch of the dress, if you notice....But I thought, 'oh well, nobody's ever gonna see this movie, so it doesn't matter'."